This Too Shall (Not) Pass: An Open Letter To The Wellness Industry

 But I was fiercely determined to love myself and sort my mess out – and slowly started to notice that I wasn’t the only one.
 I would side-glance at the people around me, both in and out of the gym, and could tell they were struggling too.
 How was it that we were so devoted to this idea of “health and wellness,” yet none of us looked like we were healthy or well in any respect?

 The dance club remixes kept thumping, the aggressive cueing kept coming, and I knew in my heart the conversation needed to change.

 The world has changed a lot since 2007, and so has the wellness industry.
 No longer is it “weird” to stuff your smoothies with mushrooms and herbs; no longer is it taboo to wear workout clothes to a brunch date.
 Being a yoga teacher has been named one of the top 100 job opportunities in America.
-Flower crowns – do I need to say more?
-It’s now officially hip to be green.
+Flower crowns…pretty sure they’re still having their moment.
+It’s officially hip to be green.

 One thing stays the same, though: when asked, almost anyone who is anyone in the wellness industry will say their goal is to inspire others and help change lives for the better.